drumnkyle/drumnkyle.github.io/about.md

 permalink: /about.html
 ---

 My name is Kyle Sherman.
 I have a variety of passions.
 My site will be a place where I will write different posts relating to each of these different topics.
 Here is a little bit about me as it relates to each of the topics about which I will write.

+You can also check out my new app called [Count It Off](https://countitoff.com) now available [on the App Store](https://itunes.apple.com/app/apple-store/id1439712286?pt=118826831&ct=Kyle-Blog&mt=8).

 ## Ergonomics
 I am very focused on health and wellness.
 My father is a chiropractor, so I have learned about posture and proper ergonomics throughout my life.
 During my professional career, I have met with numerous Ergonomists to learn more and ensure that I was working safely.
 I tend to get migraines and find that improper posture is one cause.
 I hope to help everyone learn more about proper ergonomics and why it’s so important, especially for people working on a computer for the majority of their day.